danielsannait/physpkgs/README.md

 - **Code**: color-coded snippets for programming languages (e.g. Phyton).

-## Errrors and packages incompatibilities
+## Errors and packages incompatibilities
 Every compilation error due to incompatibilities between packages has been (painstakingly) resolved.
 Turns out that even the loading order of packages matters.

 Note that: